marekborowiec/teaching/python3.md

 # PYTHON PROGRAMMING PART 3

 ## Conditional statements
 Sometimes we want certain action to be performed if a condition is met.
 This is where Boolean values and `if`, `else`, and `elif` statements come into play.
-Let's put to use an `if` statement inside a loop to check (five times) if a plant name is in the dictionary and print out the family it belongs to.
+Let's put to use an `if` statement inside a loop to check (three times) if a plant name is in the dictionary and print out the family it belongs to.
 We will use the function `input()` to get input from the program's user.
 ```python
 #! /usr/bin/env python3